 According to Forrester, “RPA and AI will join forces to create digital workers for more than 40% of enterprises.”
 But here comes the big question: are we ready for the changes?

 In the World Quality Report 2018-19, analysts state that businesses understand the importance of AI and wish to leverage the technology, but 51% experience difficulties integrating it with their working apps, while 55% are still trying to define where to use it.
-The research also finds that many companies are experimenting with the applications of artificial intelligence and how it can be leveraged to improve their test automation strategies.
+The research also finds that many companies are experimenting with the applications of artificial intelligence and how it can be leveraged to improve their strategies for AI & ML in test automation.
 One of the main applications of AI being explored is how it can be used to optimize test cycles by making them shorter and more effective.

 Unfortunately, after our own internal market research and trial of the existing artificial intelligence assistants for quality assurance, I should note that this is one of those times when hype outweighs reality.
 And although there are many testing solutions claiming to incorporate machine learning or AI, when it comes to actual use, they are often limited to analyzing static code or providing record-and-playback features.
 We can hardly consider these limited functionalities a true machine learning automation platform.
 Additionally, most of these “AI-ish” startups are valued at less than USD 5 million and lack enterprise-scale solutions, which can lead to additional risks and problems for large organizations.